yakuza8/peniot/README.md

 specific attacks for any protocol, but as I said ours was to provide generic and extendable penetration framework.

 Secondly, PENIOT is developed with **Python2.7**.
-And our code may goes in to *legacy state*.
+And our code maybe had gone into *legacy state*.
-But nevertheless, we want to share it to public so that anyone could get insight and inspiration to develop their own penetration tools, that is what makes us happy if it could happen.
+But nevertheless, we wanted to share it to public so that anyone could get insight and inspiration to develop their own penetration tools, that is what makes us happy if it could happen.

-Thirdly, we also will try to port our tool into **Python3** if we spare necessary time for that.
+Thirdly, we also will try to port our tool into **Python3** if we can spare necessary time for that.
 When it happens, we will inform it from this page as well.
 Thanks for your attention.

 Developer: @yakuza8 (Berat Cankar)